davidfischer/nicfitmtg/_pages/archetypes/bug-fit.md

 where the opponent has flying beaters like Death and Taxes and Delver cannot be overstated.
 {% mtgcardlink Uro, Titan of Nature's Wrath %} has done wonders to help Nic Fit stabilize on life as well.

-Most fair Nic Fit decks struggle against decks or the newer Snow Control decks.
+Most fair Nic Fit decks struggle against Miracles or the newer Snow Control decks.
-However, this deck seems a little better suited to that matchup by having your own Okos as well as other planeswalkers and Field of the Dead can singlehandedly win that matchup.
+However, this deck seems a little better suited to that matchup by having your own Okos as well as other planeswalkers.
+Field of the Dead can also singlehandedly win that matchup.
-The matchup feels close to even which is a huge improvement.
+The matchup feels close to even or even favorable depending on the list which is a huge improvement.

 Combo decks continue to be the bane of Nic Fit and without running {% mtgcardlink Force of Will %} that doesn't change just by adding blue.